 Another time I went the shortcut route was during our cranberry crostini class.
 This time I tried to follow the recipe exactly as stipulated.
 The recipe was part of the November box set, meaning that some of the ingredients were off-season and hard to find, especially during the pandemic.
 I searched high and low for fresh or frozen cranberries in three different grocery stores before finally going with cranberry sauce in a can and skipping parts of the recipe that called for making cranberry jam.
 I ended up walking Em through the rationale for skipping a couple of ingredients (namely sugar and orange juice) and finished that dish feeling like she learned even more than if I had told her to just mix the original ingredients together.

-Check out Destinations to see all the other places I’ve talked about.
-Coming soon will be a list of my favorite homeschooling programs and a review on Outschool in particular.
 If you want to follow along on our Raddish Kids journey, check out my Instagram account.